JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 ```
 ![](window_properties.gif)

-You can also close/open windows using a simple `if` statement:
+You can also close/open windows using a simple `if` statement.

+When Window leaves the composition (isPerformingTask becomes `false`) - the native window automatically closes.
 ```kotlin
 import androidx.compose.material.Text
 import androidx.compose.runtime.LaunchedEffect